NoahDavey/100-days-of-code/log/r1-log.md

 I did some work for Tommy at Swyftx today.
 Adding in functionality for different high value customer levels in intercom.
 Still a bit off but just need to test it works now

 ### R1D46
+Forgot to write this log - Pretty sure i just fixed a few small typeorm issues while liv was on the phone for her survey

 ### R1D47
 ### R1D48
 ### R1D49